line/armeria/site/src/sphinx/server-docservice.rst

 .. image:: _images/docservice_2.png

-As you may have noticed, the 'description' column is empty.
-DocService_ can even show the docstrings you put into your ``.thrift`` or ``.proto`` files with a little bit of build configuration.
+As you may have noticed, the 'description' column is empty. :api:`DocService` can even show the docstrings you put into your ``.thrift`` or ``.proto`` files with a little bit of build configuration.
 We will visit this later in this document.

 Debug form
 ----------